-As inputs in both scenarios, we choose to use RGB-D frames collected with an Intel RealSense d435i, which is a commonly used cameras in agricultural robotics research.
-For collecting ground truth data capturing the shape of the fruits, we use a high-precision handheld LiDAR scanner, a Perceptron V5 laser scanner, with a non-actuated measuring arm, a Hexagon ROMER Infinite 2.0 arm that provides sub-millimiter measurements.
-For more details on the handheld LiDAR scanner and the measuring arm, we refer to Schunck et al. [31].

-For both scenarios, we designed a specific measurement procedure to align the measurements from the RGB-D sensor with the accurate ground truth point cloud of the handheld LiDAR scanner such that we have a pose in the coordinate frame of the handheld LiDAR scanner.
+As inputs in both scenarios, we choose to use RGB-D frames collected with an Intel RealSense d435i, which is a commonly used camera in agricultural robotics research.
+For collecting ground truth data capturing the shape of the fruits, we use a high-precision LiDAR, a Perceptron V5 laser scanner, mounted on a non-actuated measuring arm, a Hexagon ROMER Infinite 2.0 arm that provides sub-millimeter measurements.
+In this way, we can manually position the laser scanner to cover the fruits as good as possible.
+For more details on the LiDAR and the measuring arm, we refer to Schunck et al. [35].
+For both scenarios, we designed a specific measurement procedure to align the measurements from the RGB-D sensor with the accurate ground truth point cloud of the LiDAR such that we have a pose in the coordinate frame of the LiDAR.